custom-ds/ptSolar/README.md

 ## Setting the Controller Flags
 If this is a brand new ptSolar board that has never been programmed before, there are several commands that must be run from a DOS command prompt.
 If the ptSolar was purchased as an assembled and tested kit, you can skip these steps.

+The fuses are to be set as follows:
+* Low: 0xFF
+* High: 0xD6
+* Extended: 0xFD

-Open a command prompt on the PC.
+To program the fuses using the AVRDude tool (which is included in the Arduino IDE, and works with the Arduino As ISP programmer), open a command prompt on the PC.

 ```
 C:\> cd \Program Files (x86)\Arduino\hardware\tools\avr\bin